-In Texas, property owners and occupiers have to keep their properties free of unreasonable hazards and avoid putting guests at risk of injury.
+In Texas, property owners and occupiers have to keep their properties free of unreasonable hazards and avoid putting people at risk of injury.
 If they fail to do so and you slip and fall, they may be legally responsible for paying your medical bills, as well as other related expenses and losses.
-You will need to file an insurance claim or personal injury lawsuit to collect this compensation.
-A slip and fall lawyer in Baytown can help.
+You will need to file an insurance claim or personal injury lawsuit to recover these damages.
+A slip and fall lawyer at our firm serving Baytown can help.

-At D. Miller & Associates, PLLC, our Baytown slip and fall team can help you understand your legal options after an injury.
-We offer free case evaluations where we can analyze your circumstances and explain if you have a valid case against the property owner.
+At D. Miller & Associates, PLLC™, our Baytown slip and fall team can help you understand your legal options after an injury.
+We offer case evaluations that let us analyze your circumstances and explain if you have a valid case against the property owner.
 If you enlist our help, we can handle the insurance claims process for you.
 In most cases, we can negotiate a fair settlement without ever having to go to court.
-Call us today at 713-850-8600 to get started.

 Common Injuries and Damages in a Baytown Slip and Fall Case